Stable-Baselines-Team/stable-baselines3-contrib/CONTRIBUTING.md

 Contributions and review focuses on following three parts:
 1) **Implementation quality**
-  - Performance of the training algorithms should match what proposed authors reported.
+  - Performance of the training algorithms should match what proposed authors reported (if applicable).
   - This is ensured by including a code that replicates an experiment from the original paper or from an established codebase (e.g. the code from authors), as well as a test to check that implementation works on program level (does not crash).
 2) Documentation
-  - Documentation quality should match that of stable-baselines3, with each algorithm containing its own documentation page, changelog, in-code documentation to clarify the flow of logic and report of the expected results.
+  - Documentation quality should match that of stable-baselines3, with each feature covered in the documentation, in-code documentation to clarify the flow of logic and report of the expected results, where applicable.
 3) Consistency with stable-baselines3
   - To ease readibility, all contributions need to follow the code style (see below) and ideoms used in stable-baselines3.